achung89/react-futures/API_REFERENCE.md

 ##### Invalid method

-These methods are invalid globally because their use cases are currently not well understood.
-We will enable these once we understand how these methods are used, for now please use the static methods of the Object constructor.
+These methods are invalid globally because their implementation is tbd.
+We will enable these once we are confident about how these methods are used, for now please use the static methods on the Object constructor.

 <details><summary>List of invalid static</summary>
 - is<br />